Jonasitoelprogramador/Milestone3/README.md

 ## Deployment

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to Heroku via Github pages using the following steps...

-Log in to GitHub and locate the GitHub Repository At the top of the Repository (not top of page), locate the "Settings" Button on the menu...Scroll down the Settings page until you locate the "GitHub Pages" Section.
-Under "Source", click the dropdown called "None" and select "Master Branch".
-The page will automatically refresh.
-Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+1. Create a file called requirements.txt (pip3 freeze --local > requirements.txt).
+See file [here](/requirements.txt)

 ## Accessibility